thearn/nreltraining2013/docs/basic_optimization.rst

 .. figure:: connected_var_comp_editor.png
     :align: center

 We also need to specify an objective.
-Go to the driver's Objectives tab and click ``add objective``.
+Go to the driver's Objectives tab and click ``Add Objective``.
 Optimizers by default will  try to minimize the objective, so set the objective to ``-ad.Cp`` to get a maximization.
 You'll see a new feedback connector  show up in the dataflow when you do this.
 This indicates that the optimizer is now dependent on values from the component.